Nottingham Forest betting odds are amongst the most popular to bet on, particularly with fans of betting on the Championship.

 Despite the two clubs being close to each other in terms of location, the Nottingham derby also isn’t as fierce as that between Forest and Derby.
 Nottingham Forest and Notts County have rarely spent the same season in the same division, so meetings between the two are not common.

-The Al-Hasawi reign has seen their club promoted but they’ve also seen a high turnover of managers during their tenure.
-The club have employed and replaced eight managers in their four year tenure, including caretaker managers, much to the general disdain of the Nottingham Forest fans
+The Al-Hasawi reign saw their club promoted but also a high turnover of managers during their tenure.
+The club employed and replaced eight managers in their four year tenure, including caretaker managers, much to the general disdain of the Nottingham Forest fans.

 Nigel Doughty was the Nottingham Forest owner from 1999 until his death in 2012.